 Of course, the crisis in A&E has had damaging knock-on effects elsewhere, most notably for ambulance trusts.
 In January the NAO reported that the equivalent of 41,000 12-hour ambulance shifts were lost in 2015-6 due to turnaround at inundated A&E departments taking more than 30 minutes.
 This would have reduced even further the operational efficiency of services that are already under-staffed and under-funded and which have been since at least 2010, when the directive to make £75 million per annum in ‘efficiency savings’ was first laid down.
 It is therefore little wonder that the NAO charged two-thirds of ambulance trusts with failing to meet targets for responding to 999 calls on time in 2015-6.
 Nor should we be startled by the NHS Support Federation’s finding that cuts to social care and the inadequacy of ‘care of the elderly’ in general are relevant factors in the over-stretching of ambulance resources.

 The Federation’s report on emergency ambulance services in England also implicated ‘shortcomings in mental health services’, which have themselves — according to one mental health charity — been ‘pushed to breaking point’ by ‘continuous cuts’ since 2010.
 Understanding as we do — in our heart of hearts — that ‘anxiety is the hegemonic affect of late capitalism’, it should come as no surprise to us that mental illness accounts for more than a quarter of the UK’s disease burden and as such is the ‘largest single source’ of that burden in this country.
 In 2012 a study by the London School of Economics noted that ‘nearly half of all ill health’ among under-65s is mental illness.
 In subsequent years report after report has suggested that the prevalence of such illness is increasing at a frightful rate, with one in 28 of us said to have been in contact with mental health services in 2014-5 alone.
 And yet in spite of all this the Tories have presided over what The King’s Fund has rather generously called a ‘notable reduction in funding to NHS mental health providers’.
 Indeed, the rhetoric of successive Tory governments on the need to deliver ‘parity of esteem’ for mental health has been brutally belied by their actions over the past seven years.
 Hence mental health trusts saw their budgets fall by more than 8 per cent in real terms between 2010-11 and 2014-5, with 40 per cent of trusts suffering cuts in 2015-6 and mental health units closing at a rate of knots all the while.
 The number of mental health nurses has dropped by nearly a sixth since 2010 because trusts ‘do not have enough money to employ as many as they need to provide proper care’.
 Fully ‘a third of children’s mental health workers say their service is facing cuts or closure’, according to a recent survey.
 Access to specialist treatment is grossly insufficient, especially for children, adolescents and new mothers, and waiting times for psychological therapy are so long that many of those who are referred for it end up self-harming or atttempting suicide.
-The wretchedness of this state of affairs is reflected in the fact that detentions under the Mental Health Act have soared by 31 per cent since 2011.
+The wretchedness of this state of affairs, in which early intervention is commonly a fantasy, is reflected in the fact that detentions under the Mental Health Act have soared by 31 per cent since 2011.1

 Lamentably common in the literature on cuts to mental health funding are expressions of concern over bed shortages.
 Thousands of mental health beds have been closed under Tory rule, with the numbers of vulnerable patients — especially children — ‘having to be sent out-of-area for care’ mounting year on year.
 The Royal College of Psychiatrists was not alone in condemning such shortages when it noted that at one point in 2014, not a single adult bed was free and available for use anywhere in the system.
 But of course, the attack on beds — which after all form the mainstay of health care provision in the UK — has extended far beyond the walls of psychiatric wards.
 15,000 have been closed across the NHS since 2010, and today there exist particularly pronounced shortages in intensive care units — where doctors ‘are being forced to choose who lives and who dies’ — as well as in maternity units, which, under-funded as they are, were forced to close their doors on nearly 300 separate occasions in 2015-6.
 Moreover, bed occupancy across the whole of the service has climbed to dangerous levels, thanks in no small part to an epidemic of ‘bed-blocking’ brought about by cuts to social care.
 And so in 2016 a record number of life-saving operations had to be cancelled, with hospitals also forced to scrap more than 38,000 non-urgent elective procedures.
 Waiting lists, already at an eight-year high, were further augmented thus.